 You may wonder what nacre is.
 Also known as mother of pearl, nacre is an organic–inorganic composite material produced by some mollusks as an inner shell layer; it is also the material of which pearls are composed.
 It is strong, resilient, and iridescent.

 Pearls are beautiful, indeed.
 One can wear them in a classic manner – a string of pearls on your wedding day or pearl drop earrings.
 Here at The Jewelry Pad, however, we design pearl jewelry in a more unique fashion.
-Our Miranda Collection features striking pearl jewelry pieces combined with sea glass, wood, coral, and shells.
+We may pair pearls with sea glass, wood, coral, and shells.
 We believe these combinations truly reflect the natural environment from which pearls were created.

 Pearls have been worn as adornment at least as early as ancient Greece.
 The Greek people from 500 BCE believed that pearls were the tears of the gods.
 Portraits of royals in Tudor England show jewelry and clothing adorned with pearls.
 And until the development of cultured and freshwater pearls, natural pearls were only worn by the very rich.

 Cultured pearls result from the process by which pearl farmers insert an irritant into the mollusk.
 The oyster then does the exact same thing as when an accident of nature happens.
 These pearls are more affordable because we don’t have to wait for that speck of sand to naturally migrate inside of an oyster shell.
 It can be placed there by human intervention.